 Nature’s Friend: The Gwen Frostic Story

 This picture book biography tells the story behind Gwen Frostic’s famous work.
-A nature artist and early environmentalist from Michigan, she sketched in nature, then created striking prints.
-Gwen’s beautiful greeting cards and books were well known world-wide.
+A pioneering woman, she was a nature artist and early environmentalist from Michigan.
+Gwen sketched in nature, then created striking prints.
+Gwen’s beautiful greeting cards and books were known world-wide.
 After a debilitating illness as a child, Gwen learned to be persistent and independent—never taking no for an answer.
 She did not allow stereotypes around disability or age define her, and Gwen defied the low expectations assigned to women of her era.